jyellick/obc-docs/protocol-spec.md

 proper operation of the underlying consensus network.

 More specifically, currently symmetric key encryption is supported in the process of offering transaction confidentiality.
-In this setting, one of the main threats is represented by cryptanalysis[3,4] that leverage the availability of many ciphertexts being encrypted under the same key.
-Another important challenge that is specific to the blockchain setting, is that validators need to run consensus over the state of the blockchain, that, aside the transactions themselves, also includes the state updates of individual contracts or chaincodes.
+In this setting, one of the main challenges that is specific to the blockchain setting, is that validators need to run consensus over the state of the blockchain, that, aside the transactions themselves, also includes the state updates of individual contracts or chaincodes.
 Though this is trivial to do for non-confidential chaincodes,
 for confidential chaincodes, one needs to design the state encryption mechanism such that the resulting ciphertexts are semantically secure, and yet, identical if the plaintext state is the same.

-To overcome both challenges, Open Blockchain utilizes a key hierarchy that reduces the number of ciphertexts that are encrypted under the same key.
+To overcome this challenge, Open Blockchain utilizes a key hierarchy that reduces the number of ciphertexts that are encrypted under the same key.
 At the same time, as some of these keys are used for the generation of IVs, this allows the validating parties to generate exactly the same ciphertext when executing the same transaction (this is necessary to remain agnostic to the underlying consensus algorithm) and offers the possibility of fine-grained